hartwigmedical/hmftools/orange/README.md

 - [Immunology](#immunology): What can we tell about the immunogenicity of the tumor sample?
 - [RNA Findings](#rna-findings): What potentially relevant findings do we detect in RNA?
 - [Cohort Comparison](#cohort-comparison): How do the various properties of this tumor compare to existing cancer cohorts?
-- [Clinical Evidence](#clinical-evidence): What genomic evidence has been found in favor of, or against, specific treatments?
 - [Quality Control](#quality-control): Various stats and graphs regarding the quality of the data and interpretation thereof.

 ### Optional Configuration